Is A Financial Adviser The Same As A Mortgage Adviser?

 Whole of Market Advisers

-A whole of market adviser is a bit of a misnomer as they won’t necessarily be able to access every single lender in the UK market.
-The term whole of market means they have access to a range of lenders across each aspect of the UK mortgage market.
+With that being said, the term ‘whole-of-market’ is a bit of a misnomer, as a whole-of-market adviser won’t necessarily be able to access every single lender in the UK market – just a much wider section of the mortgage market.
+For example, a whole of market broker might have a select panel of lenders for each mortgage product type.

 This can be confusing if you’re looking for truly unbiased advice and want to know you’re being offered a broad enough range of options.
-It is a good idea to ask your adviser how many lenders they have on their panel to gauge how much access they actually have across the market.
+A good idea is to ask your adviser how many lenders they have on their panel to gauge how much access they actually have across the market.
 For example, a truly whole of market broker with full coverage of the market would have access to over 90 lenders in the U.K.

 Limited Panel Advisers